PIK-ICoNe/ProbabilisticStability/README.md

 # ProbabilisticStability
-An implementation of differnet probabilistic stability measures for deterministic systems.
+An implementation of different probabilistic stability measures for deterministic systems.

 The aim is to combine features from different Julia packages to implement stability analysis methods developed in recent papaers, e.g. from PIK.